LambdaWeb27/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Adaptive is less flexible and is made from several different layouts.
+Responsive Design is one layout but uses grids in order to give a great design on any screen.
+Responsive Design also takes more work to execute.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first means you work on building a mobile page first and then scale up with Min-width.
+Desktop first means you work on building a Desktop page first and you scale down with Max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It makes 1 rem equal to 10px.

 4. How would you describe preprocessing to someone new to CSS?
+    Preprocessing allows us to nest our css as we do with html.
+Makes it easier to change styles on larger documents with Mixins and Variables.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I like the concept of the Mixins.
+Setting up Parametric Mixins gives me the most trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.